Make-School-Courses/ACE1000/README.md

 | 14 |  Fri, May 7                | TBD  |- |
 | 15 |  Fri, May 14               | **No Class - Finals Week (Submit Assignment 4:Short Story)** |- |

-**Wed, May 14, 5.00pm PST is the final day to submit all late assignments for the semester**
+**Friday, May 14, 5.00pm PST is the final day to submit all late assignments for the semester**

 ## Assignment Schedule
 All assignments are due **11.59pm PST** on the due date stated.